maprice/Flowto/README.md

 # ![Alt text](/Resources/flowto_logo.png "Its like photos, only with more flow")
+###### H6
+"Photos + Flow = Flowtos"
-Is a photo viewing client leveraging Instagrams popular photos endpoint to fetch and display the most popular posts from the past few hours.
+Is a photo viewing client leveraging Instagram's popular photos endpoint to fetch and display the most popular posts from the past few hours.

 ## Features
 - [x] User can scroll through current popular photos from Instagram